 First Street North

-FSN) is a block critical to the past, present, and future of the Little Tokyo neighborhood.
-Located behind Far Bar, Suehiro, Fugetsu-Do, FSN is one of the last three remaining pieces of public land that can be controlled by the community—but it could be sold to the highest bidder if the city does not hear the community's voice.
-FSN is home to some of the community's most important cultural institutions, legacy businesses, and historic sites, but many are at risk due to rising rents and gentrification.
+FSN is a crucial block for the past, present, and future of Little Tokyo.
+It's one of the last three pieces of public land that the community can control, but it risks being sold to the highest bidder if the city doesn't hear the community's voice.
+Despite being home to essential cultural institutions, historic sites, and legacy businesses, rising rents and gentrification threaten FSN's survival.

 Sustainable Litle Tokyo: FSN Campaign

 I creatively represented the current and future businesses and institutions in FSN through illustrative maps.

 Illustrative maps provide a fun and visual way to represent specific landmarks in an area.
 A landmark is illustrated as a building, statue or store product and are laid out in approximate locations to the map.
 And then additional aspects of an environment are added to the spaces to make it feel filled and lively.

 In addition, my design was inspired by illustrations with noise and grain on shadows and highlights to provide depth and a sense of texture.